 “Good morning, sunshine!”
 Dale greeted her, referring to the bright yellow suns that dotted her shirt.
 “Happy birthday to my favorite octogenarian.”

 “Good morning to you too, Doctor,” Granny said, smiling at his flirtations.
-“Though I’m afraid I stopped being an octogenarian around the time you were born.”
+“Though I’m afraid I was an octogenarian when you were in diapers.”

 Dale grinned back.
 “You’ll forever be eighty-three to me, my dear,” he said.
 “You need your pills this morning?”
 He held out a cup with six pills in it.